 There are also two ways to use a white balance filter: you can either place it over the lens or attach it to the front of the camera.
 If you place it over the lens, it will affect all of the images you take.
 If you attach it to the front of the camera, it will only affect images taken with that particular camera.

-Why White Balance Matters
+Why Using a White Balance Filter Matters

 How Can You Control the White Balance